Scott Planning Services

 Actively Consulting with the Local Authority

-A key part of my service acting as an agent on my client’s behalf is to actively consult with the Local Authority on the proposals.
+A key part of my service acting as an agent on my client’s behalf is to actively consult with the Local Planning Authority.
 I aim to address any issues early on and provide solutions where possible.
 There are normally 8 weeks between submission and determination.
 During this period I’m in active discussions with the case officer in an attempt to steer the project towards approval.

 My services include acting as an agent on the following: